Hi, I am a fourth-year Ph.D. student at Johns Hopkins University,

 My research interest is the intersection of Natural Language Processing, Psycholinguistics, and Machine Learning.

-My long-term research questions are (1) How do people produce and understand languages robustly; and (2) how can I build such a robust language processing mechanism for computers to interact with people via natural language and to solve global problems (such as health and education)?
+My long-term research questions are (1) How do people produce and understand languages robustly; and (2) how can I build such a robust language processing mechanism for computers to interact with people via natural language?